-Driving While Suspended Lawyer Philadelphia
+Driving While Suspended Attorney Philadelphia

-Consequences of Driving While Suspended
+Consequences of Driving while Suspended

-The second type of Driving While Suspended charge is known as a 1543(b).
+There are two types of driving while suspended.
+The first type of Driving While Suspended charge is known as a 1543(b).
 This applies if your initial suspension is DUI related.
 If you indeed have a 1543(b), you are certainly facing jail time of anywhere between 60 and 90 days, depending on whether you have alcohol in your system when you are cited for driving while suspended.

-Philadelphia Driving While Suspended Lawyer
+Philadelphia Driving while Suspended Attorney